-Note: This is the official 2019-2020 Catalog for the Loeb-Sullivan School of International Business and Logistics Master's Degree Programs.
-The information contained in this PDF is current as of August 01, 2019.
-Updates made between August 01, 2019 - July 31, 2020 are reflected in the online catalog at maintenantitime.edu/graduate-catalog.
+This online graduate catalog is the most current information available for the Loeb-Sullivan School of International Business and Logistics Master's Degree Programs.
+The official 2020-21 catalog is a downloadable PDF and is current as of August 1, 2020.
+Updates made between August 2, 2020 - July 31, 2021 are reflected in the online catalog.
 Archived (printed) copies are available in the Nutting Memorial Library.

-The information contained in this catalog is meant to inform all incoming students of the Class of 2019 - 2020 of the obligations and responsibilities of both students and the institution.
+The information contained in this catalog is meant to inform all incoming students of the Class of 2020 - 2021 of the obligations and responsibilities of both students and the institution.